nessaee/concat/README.md

 4. Push to the branch.
 5. Open a Pull Request.

----
+## License

-*Released under the MIT License.*
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.